BrandonOrtega05/git-presentation/git-interm/git_interm.md

 You know when you fuck something up and you wish you had the power to hit undo?
 <!-- pause -->
-Like when you say the dummest thing in front of your biggest crush
+Like when you say the dumbest thing in front of your biggest crush
 <!-- pause -->
-**Or when you push a commit that undo's your boss work, and it gets approved and merged into main?**
+**Or when you push a commit that undoes your boss work, and it gets approved and merged into main?**
 We all have those days, but today is not going to be one of them.

 <!-- column_layout: [1,2] -->
 <!-- column: 0 -->

 **Anecdota time!**
-1  Por casualidad ví que mi cambio mio aprobado unos días antes se había borrado
+1  Por casualidad ví que mi cambio mío aprobado unos días antes se había borrado

 <!-- column: 1 -->
 ![](./assets/PR_offending_commit.png)